dylan-lang/opendylan/documentation/getting-started-cli/source/hello-world.rst

 ``dylan-compiler`` will be found.  ``./_build/bin`` is where dylan-compiler puts the executables it builds.

+.. note:: Some of these differ on Windows, so please be sure to read :doc:`windows` if you are on Windows.

 ``make-dylan-app`` creates a directory with the same name as the application and three files: